jesse1337dev/jesse1337dev.github.io/about.md

 title: About
 permalink: /about/
 ---
-DataWhale Summer Camp, founded in 2018, is China’s largest open-source AI learning community.
+Datawhale Summer Camp, founded in 2018, is China’s largest open-source AI learning community.
 Our mission, "For the learner, with the learner," is to provide accessible, high-quality education in AI and tech.
 Join us for a transformative learning experience with courses in machine learning, NLP, CV, and more.

 ### More Information